ChrisFulstow/log4net.SignalR/README.md

 Add the compiled log4net.SignalR.dll assembly or the source files to your project.

-###Configure log4net.SignalR as a Log4Net appender
+###Configure log4net.SignalR as a Log4Net appender to a self-hosted hub (for example, messages logged from within a web application)

-Configure the SignalrAppender as an output destination for your log events by adding this to web.config:
+Configure the SignalrAppender as an output destination for your log events by adding this to your log4net configuration (usually web.config):

 ```xml
 <configSections>